Authenticate Signatures of Louisiana Officials

 Apostille and Authentication Certificates

-One of the many functions of the Louisiana Department of State is to issue Apostille and Authentication Certificates.
-Our office certifies the signature of the acknowledging Louisiana official, i.e., notary publics, clerks of court, deputy clerks of court, ex-officio notary, sheriffs, deputy sheriffs, judges, justices of the peace and the registrar of vital records.
-We also certify official transcripts and diplomas signed by state accredited university registrars, presidents, deans, etc. and transcripts and diplomas signed by the high school superintendent.
+One of the many functions of the Louisiana Department of State is to issue apostilles and authentication certificates.
+Our office certifies the signature of the acknowledging Louisiana official e.g., notary publics, clerks of court, deputy clerks of court, ex-officio notary, sheriffs, deputy sheriffs, judges, justices of the peace and the registrar of vital records which are affixed to State of Louisiana documents only.
+We also certify official transcripts and diplomas signed by Lousiana state accredited university registrars, presidents, deans, etc. and transcripts and diplomas signed by the Louisiana high school superintendents.

 In order to provide that certification, the Louisiana Department of State will need the following information: